Self-Evolving Integrated Vertical Heterogeneous Networks: Introduction

 In recent literature, self-organizing networks (SONs) and machine learning (ML) enabled SONs have been introduced to enable intelligent network management~\cite{son01}-\cite{son02}.
-However, in these works, the focus is on rule-based configuration, optimization, and adaptation of an existing terrestrial network~\cite{Intro3}-\cite{intro-n4}.
+In these works, the focus is on rule-based configuration, optimization, and adaptation of an existing terrestrial network~\cite{Intro3}-\cite{intro-n4}.
 However, to bring intelligence to integrated VHetNets, it will require a paradigm shift from conventional SON architecture to adapt the functionalities of integrated VHetNets and their topology to specific environments in self-evolving ways, allowing these networks to respond to a wide range of user demands and perform under dynamic and complex conditions.
 Such self-evolving capability will transform network management from self-organizing into a continuous, fully automatic, and intelligently evolving entity~\cite{survy20}.
-Unlike SONs, self-evolving networks are expected to be capable of making autonomous management decisions across a network of networks spanning multiple operators and ecosystems (e.g., satellite, aerial, and terrestrial networks), making it suitable for integrated VHetNets.
-In addition, self-evolving capability will improve overall network performance across each vertical tier and will manage coordination among the several entities in the future integrated networks~\cite{survy20}.
+A self-evolving structure is expected to drive network management from self-organization to continuous and automatic evolvement, where even management policies can be self-adjusted, to automatically react to unknown environments and triggers, requiring self-adaptive and resilient learning mechanisms.
+Specifically, continuous and automatic configuration and coordination targets real-time automated initial network parameter configuration and auto-connectivity.
+Moreover, self-evolving networks aim to self-manage a network of networks that spans across multiple operators, tiers, and ecosystems (e.g., satellite, aerial, and terrestrial networks).
+It is also expected to support continuous, adaptive, and automated self-optimization aiming to optimize certain aspects and operations such as coverage and capacity, interference, handover settings, and energy savings.
+Hence, unlike SONs, self-evolving networks are believed to be capable of making autonomous management decisions across multiple vertical tiers, making them suitable for integrated VHetNets.
+In addition, the self-evolving capability will improve overall network performance across each vertical tier and will manage coordination among the several entities in the future integrated networks~\cite{survy20}.
 This capability will also consider the provision, optimization, and management of all aspects of network management, including communication, computational, control, hardware, and software resources.
+TABLE I provides a comparison between the characteristics of SON and self-evolving networks.